 Airbus A330-303 (Qantas Flight 72) Incident

-This sudden and uncommanded pitch change injured over one-third of the passengers and more than three-quarters of the crew.
+This sudden, uncommanded pitch change injured more than one-third of the passengers and over three-quarters of the crew.

-Although this specific failure mode had only occurred three times in over 128 million flight hours, it still fell within the aircraft manufacturer’s allowable fault rate.
+Although this specific failure mode had occurred only three times in more than 128 million flight hours, it still fell within the manufacturer’s allowable fault rate.
 The algorithm was later redesigned to prevent recurrence.

-The soft error rate of the responsible unit was calculated as 3 / 0.128 = 23.44 FIT.
-However, at a cruising altitude of 37,000 feet, the actual soft error rate for unprotected memory is several thousand times higher—meaning this estimate severely underestimated real-world conditions.
+The soft-error rate of the responsible unit was estimated as 3 / 0.128 = 23.44 FIT.
+However, at a cruising altitude of 37,000 feet, the actual soft-error rate for unprotected memory can be several thousand times higher-meaning such an estimate would severely understate real-world conditions.

-If a more accurate soft error model had been applied, the incident might have been prevented through additional countermeasures.
+Had a more accurate soft-error model been applied, additional countermeasures might have been implemented.

 Damage from Qantas Flight 72